TapfererToaster/Grimorium-de-spiritum-mechanicus/Network/Protocols/(DHCPv6).md

 ## Enable Stateless DHCPv6 on an Interface
 #Cisco_CLI
-Stateless HCP is enabled on a router interface using the `ipv6 nd other-config-flag`
+Stateless DHCP is enabled on a router interface using the `ipv6 nd other-config-flag`
 ```
 R1(config-if)# ipv6 nd other-config-flag
 ```